madeindjs/portfolio/books/api-on-rails-6-en/chapter01.md

 $ git config --global user.email "Type in your email"
 ```

-Rails also provide a _.gitignore_ file to ignore some files that we don't want to track.
-The default _.gitignore_ file should look like the one shown below:
+Rails also provide a `.gitignore` file to ignore some files that we don't want to track.
+The default `.gitignore` file should look like the one shown below:

-..gitignore

 ```
 # Ignore bundler config.